CELLBASED FUR AND WOOL

 Join us on our fascinating journey to improve fur farming and wool products of the agriculture equation.

-We’ve started our -self funded- (ad-) venture in late 2017 with the idea to use our IP on how to grow and scale human hairfollicles inseparable attached to surrounding skin tissue and translate these methods to laboratory grown biomaterials such as fur, wool and leather.
+We’ve started our -self funded- (ad-) venture in late 2017 with the idea to use our IP on how to grow and scale human hairfollicles inseparable attached to surrounding skin tissue and translate these methods to laboratory grown biomaterials such as fur, wool and exotic skins.

 HOW TO „BIOPRINT“ FUR

 (full copyright FUROID™️)